-Now that you spent some time reflecting on this past year, let's start the planning for the year ahead.
-This is the fun stuff!
-First, here are some resources to help you get centred.
+Just how do you do this, especially after such hard years?
 You may need to take a break from this workbook first.
 Take a walk, have a dance break.
-Get out your Tarot deck, or sit in a quiet breathe.
+Get out your Tarot deck, a candle and tea or sit with a quiet breathe.